 It is estimated the paramedic tax rate of \$0.045 per \$100 of Full Taxable Value will generate \$3,909,000 in paramedic tax revenues to the City of Brea in Fiscal Year 2018-19.
 The revenue collected will cover approximately 69.2% of the \$5,652,556 of estimated program costs.
-The difference is to be funded from the City's General Fund in the amount of \$1,388,416 and other revenue sources in the amount of \$355,140.
+The difference is to be funded from the City's General Fund in the amount of \$1,388,416 and other revenues sources in the amount of \$355,140.
 Other revenue sources include pass-thru revenue received for Advanced Life Support (ALS) Ambulance transport services as well as revenue received from the City of Fullerton for Fire Command Staff Sharing of the EMS Manager position.
 The City of Fullerton reimburses the City of Brea for 59% of the position.

-Prepared by: Alicia Brenner, Senior Management Analyst
+William Gallardo, City Manager Prepared by: Alicia Brenner, Senior Management Analyst Concurrence: Cindy Russell, Administrative Services Director